Seawater

 Seawater acts as a natural rebalancing agent for the body.
 Its main benefits are:

-• Detoxifying and alkalizing action : promotes the elimination of waste and the maintenance of a good acid-base balance.
+• Detoxifying and alkalizing action: promotes the elimination of waste and maintains a healthy acid-base balance.

-• Vitality and energy : thanks to its magnesium and trace element content, it helps reduce fatigue and support nerve and muscle functions.
+• Vitality and energy: thanks to its magnesium and trace element content, it helps reduce fatigue and supports nerve and muscle function.

-• Skin well-being : used in sprays or treatments, it soothes, purifies and regenerates the skin.
+• Skin wellness: used in sprays or skincare products, it soothes, purifies, and regenerates the skin.